Thoughts, essays, and writings on Liberty. Written by the heirs of Patrick Henry.

 Fairfax Chief David M. Rohrer issued a 41-page report detailing the circumstances of the shooting, the conclusions reached by police investigators and a series of policy changes made as a result of the case.

-The chief said police have developed a “comprehensive risk assessment form” to help determine when the SWAT team should be used, and a committee has been established to examine incidents involving use of serious force.
+The chief said police have developed a “comprehensive risk assessment form” to help determine when the SWAT team should be used, and a committee has been established to examine incidents involving the use of serious force.

 Salvatore and Anita Culosi, parents of the shooting victim, said last week that they plan to sue Fairfax County for wrongful death unless their demand for $12 million is met.
 They declined to speak yesterday, but their attorney, Bernard J. DiMuro, said Rohrer’s report “confirms that Dr. Culosi’s death was inexcusable and was the result of irresponsible police practices that unnecessarily endanger the community.